 When Elizabeth Sinclair purchased Ni’ihau, it was with the promise that she and her family would protect the land and its residents.
 The current owners, Bruce and Keith Robinson, are decendants of the Sinclairs and are committed to upholding that promise over 150 years later, just as their uncle did in the 1950s with the polio epidemic.

-More here: Royal History on Hawaii’s Big Island
+More here: Royal History on the Island of Hawai’i

 What’s it like on the island?